 In addition, proteiNorm provides the opportunity to adjust the DAtest-specific parameters (i.e., number of times to run the tests, effect size for the spike-ins (on natural intensity scale), and number of cores to use for parallel computing) and to exclude certain statistical tests.
 The latter option can be beneficial, as the exclusion of test with high computation demand (such as the permutation-based test) will drastically reduce the run-time.

-DAtest automatically selects appropriate statistical tests from the pool of tests and evaluate their performance.
+DAtest automatically selects appropriate statistical tests from the pool of tests and evaluates their performance.
 Therefore, the data is shuffled and spiked-in for randomly chosen features.
 DAtest then assesses if the spiked-in features are correctly identified by each test and whether the false discovery rate is controlled.
 The results are summarized in a table and figures comparing and ranking the performance of each individual test.
-Additionally, proteiNorm provides the opportunity to investigate the performance of each individual test by estimating statistical power (probability of correctly detecting a true signals) over a range of effect sizes (around the previously specified effect size for the spike-ins), utilizing the “powerDA” function from the “DAtest” package.
+Additionally, proteiNorm provides the opportunity to investigate the performance of each individual test by estimating statistical power (probability of correctly detecting true signals) over a range of effect sizes (around the previously specified effect size for the spike-ins), utilizing the “powerDA” function from the “DAtest” package.

 Data